-During FY2019-20 the global COVID-19 pandemic caused major disruption to society, the practice of medicine, and financial markets.
+The global COVID-19 pandemic is continuing to cause major disruption to society, the practice of medicine and financial markets.
 We have considered the potential impacts of the crisis on our accounts in detail, and believe the accounts are appropriate as stated.
 The accounts are of course still subject to some uncertainty as always, and where COVID-19 has materially affected this uncertainty we have considered specific allowances for this.
 More detail is provided in the notes where relevant.